 Budget considerations

 If you’re on a strict budget, you could stick to a single-door or mini refrigerator.
 On average, Single-door refrigerators cost between Rs 13,000 to Rs 20,000, depending on the capacity.
 The double-door refrigerator starts upwards of Rs 20,000.
-Side-by-Side refrigerators will cost you upwards of Rs 42,000, and French Door refrigerators usually starts at Rs 70,000 or more.
+Side-by-side refrigerators will cost you upwards of Rs 42,000, and French Door refrigerators usually start at Rs 70,000 or more.

 Now that you have a basic idea of the prices of refrigerators, you can easily nail it down based on your budget.